 C-sections are often performed under so-called "regional anesthesia," either spinal or epidural anesthesia, with mom awake and able to talk and understand the entire procedure.
 Mom will often be sleepy or sedated to a point where she may appear groggy.
-The anesthesia used to numb mom will either be an epidural anesthesia or a spinal anesthesia.
+The anesthesia used to numb mom will either be epidural anesthesia or spinal anesthesia.
 The epidural leaves the anesthesiologist the option to use more or less anesthesia as needed.
-The spinal, on the other hand, is a one shot delivery of anesthesia that cannot be controlled nor repeated.
+The spinal, on the other hand, is a one-shot delivery of anesthesia that cannot be controlled nor repeated.

 During the cesarean section, the lower abdomen just below the bikini line will be cut from hip to hip.
-This cut is offically called a "Pfannenstiel incision" named after the obstetrician Hermann Joannes Pfannenstiel (1862-1909).
+This cut is officially called a "Pfannenstiel incision" named after the obstetrician Hermann Joannes Pfannenstiel (1862-1909).
 It is more commonly called a “bikini cut” due to the fact that the resulting scar can be hidden when mom chooses to wear a bikini in the future.
 After the outer layers of the abdomen are opened, the obstetrician will quickly cut through the layers of muscle and connective fibers until the uterus is reached.

 Once the doctor has reached the uterus, the time has arrived to introduce baby to the world.
-The obstetrician will cut through the uterus and break the bag of waters surrounding baby.
+The obstetrician will cut through the uterus and break the bag of waters surrounding the baby.
 The baby will be lifted from the abdomen, quickly shown to mom and dad and rushed off for the first tests of his or her life.

 After the baby is removed from the belly, the obstetrician will then tend to mom.
-The uterus will be removed from the abdominal cavity and placed on the stomach or it may be left isnide the abdomen, and the placenta and any debris left from the weeks of gestation are removed.
+The uterus will be removed from the abdominal cavity and placed on the stomach or it may be left inside the abdomen, and the placenta and any debris left from the weeks of gestation are removed.
 Once the uterus is clean, sutures will close the opening in the uterus.
 The doctor will suture the fascia surrounding the muscles and then the skin in order to completely close the wound.

 After the surgery and post recovery, mom will be given an IV solution to help the uterus contract back to normal, pre-pregnancy size.
 This IV medication will cause cramping and may be slightly painful.